M0JXD/axeii_loader_native/README.md

 ## Notes

 I have only tested on Linux Mint 22.2 with an Axe-FX II MkII.
+It has also had been used on Bazzite with an XL+.
 A GCC bug with -02 optimisations messes up the sysex checksum calculation, so the base is built with -01.
 When detecting MIDI devices in both the CLI and GUI versions, it will stop looking/counting after five devices.
 I can improve this to check all devices but will require reworking some aspects.
 Please open an issue if you need this fixed, otherwise I'm happy to leave as is.

-I also have no clue if this works with the extra locations in the XL/XL+, e.g. how presets after 383 work or IRs after 100.
-I've made some best attempt guesses to support it.
-If you're an XL/XL+ owner and want to help me out in implementing that let me know!
-Eavesdropping on FractalBot (via Wine) and the Axe-FX II is pretty easy with the ReceiveMIDI tool, and I should only need a handful of information to know how it works.

 ### AI Usage